AliIbrahim996/SE2_guidline/README.md

 ## XAMPP

 * * *
  XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.
+The XAMPP open source package has been set up to be incredibly easy to install and use.
- Follow these insturctions in order to install XAMPP
+ Follow these instructions in order to install XAMPP

   1. **Download**:
   download and install it from [here](https://www.apachefriends.org/xampp-files/8.0.10/xampp-windows-x64-8.0.10-0-VS16-installer.exe)
       \
       &nbsp;
   2. **Run .exe file**:
-  Once the software bundle has been downloaded, you can start the installation by double clicking on the file with the endin.exe
+  Once the software bundle has been downloaded, you can start the installation by double-clicking on the file with the endin.exe
     \
     &nbsp;
   3. **Start the setup wizard**: